HIV and Specific Populations

 - Many people diagnosed with HIV at a younger age are growing older.
 Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping these people live longer, healthier lives.

 - Thousands of older people are newly diagnosed with HIV every year.

 Are the risk factors for HIV the same for older adults?

 Many risk factors for HIV are the same for adults of any age.
 But like many younger people, older adults may not be aware of their HIV risk factors.
-HIV is most commonly spread by:

 Talk to your health care provider about your risk of HIV infection and ways to reduce your risk.